-A Code of Conduct should note that there are NSW criminal offences for failing to report child abuse in organisations.
+A Child Safe Code of Conduct should note that there are criminal offences in NSW for failing to report child abuse in organisations.

 An adult working in an organisation engaged in child-related work will commit an offence if they know another adult working there poses a serious risk of abusing a child, and they have the power to reduce or remove the risk, and they negligently fail to do so (Crimes Act 1900).